aws-samples/serverless-patterns/apigw-dynamodb-tenantid-cdk/README.md

 This pattern demonstrates how to implement a secure tenant-based API key authorization system using Amazon Cognito, Amazon API Gateway, AWS Lambda Authorizer, and Amazon DynamoDB.
 Cognito authenticates users and issues JWTs containing a custom `tenantId` claim.
 The Lambda authorizer extracts the tenant ID from the JWT, looks up the corresponding API key in DynamoDB, and returns a policy document enabling API Gateway access.

 What this pattern solves:
   - Bridges the auth–throttling gap — The Lambda authorizer acts as the glue between identity (JWT tenantId) and rate-limiting (API Gateway API key).
-By looking up the tenant's API key in DynamoDB and returning it via usageIdentifierKey, a single auth token automatically activates the correct usage plan.
+By looking up the tenant's API key in DynamoDB and returning it via [usageIdentifierKey] (https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-output.html), a single auth token automatically activates the correct usage plan.
 Auth and throttling become one  unified flow rather than two disconnected systems.
   - Scales to millions of tokens per tenant — Any number of JWTs can map to the same tenant's API key.
 You don't need a  1:1 relationship between auth tokens and API keys.
 A tenant can have millions of active tokens, but they all resolve  to one API key and one rate-limit policy — making management tractable at scale.
   - Eliminates per-application auth logic — Backend services no longer independently validate tenants or enforce limits.
 The gateway handles both centrally, preventing inconsistency and reducing overhead.
   - Prevents noisy neighbors transparently — Tenants only interact with their auth credentials.
 The API key mapping and  usage plan enforcement happen internally, so rate-limiting is invisible to consumers but enforced consistently.